-In Key Stage 1 and 2 each year group undertakes six termly enquires in history and these are outlined in the Long term History Plan Years 1 -6.Each of these enquiries is informed by a detailed Medium Term Plan taken from the Scheme of Work which details the objectives, vocabulary, learning and teaching activities and methods of assessment and recording adopted each term.
+In Key Stage 1 and 2 each year group undertakes three termly enquires in history and these are outlined in the History Curriculum Plan Years 1 -6.Each of these enquiries is informed by a detailed Medium Term Plan taken from the Scheme of Work which details the objectives, vocabulary, learning and teaching activities and methods of assessment and recording adopted each term.
 This MTP informs teacher planning on a session by session basis throughout each term.